-We believe that all pupils can succeed if given outstanding teaching and pastoral care.
+We believe that all scholars can succeed if given outstanding teaching and pastoral care.

-We will provide the highest quality teaching and resources and ensure we offer support where it is needed and stretch and challenge every pupil.
-In return we expect every one of our parents to commit to our extended day and to uphold the ethos of Ark Greenwich Free School.
+We will provide the highest quality teaching and resources and ensure we offer support where it is needed and stretch and challenge every scholar.
+In return we expect every one of our parents to commit to our school day and to uphold the ethos of Ark Greenwich Free School.

 Ark Greenwich Free School was founded on a set of values and these inform all that we do.
-The school is unwavering in its commitment to these values and we expect a great deal from every one of our pupils in ensuring they live up to them every day.
-Ark Greenwich Free School is not a school where you can take a back seat and drift through your education; as a smaller than average school we are a community of learners and we hold each other to account for our actions and commitment, whether we are a teacher or a pupil.
+The school is unwavering in its commitment to these values and we expect a great deal from every one of our scholars in ensuring they live up to them every day.
+Ark Greenwich Free School is not a school where you can take a back seat and drift through your education; as a smaller-than-average school, we are a community of learners and we hold each other to account for our actions and commitment, whether we are a teacher or a scholar.

-· Ambition: Reaching for the stars and having sky high expectations.
-Believing that top exam grades, places at elite universities and professional careers are achievable for all of our pupils
+· Ambition: Reaching for the stars and having sky-high expectations.
+Believing that top exam grades, places at elite universities and professional careers are achievable for all of our scholars

 We are building a great school for Greenwich that will hopefully serve many generations of young people and we look forward to welcoming you in the near future.

 Our schools follow the same set of underlying principles.
 We call these the Six Pillars:

 We believe that every child can achieve great things.
 So we set exceptionally high expectations for all our scholars, and we do whatever it takes to meet them.
 Our aspirations are no lower for our most vulnerable scholars.

 Our schools are characterised by a respectful and orderly environment, where teachers can focus on teaching and scholars can focus on learning.
 We teach, recognise and reinforce good behaviour, and we don't tolerate poor behaviour.
 We don't accept any excuses, and we don't make any either.